nuxt/website-v2/content/en/index.md

 Sustainable [_Development_]{.text-primary}

 #description
 Nuxt development is made from passionate developers, however, the amount of effort needed to maintain and develop new features is not sustainable without proper financial backing.
-We are thanksful to our sponsors and partners to make it possible.<br>
+We are thankful to our sponsors and partners to make it possible.<br>

 #bottom
 :button-link[Sponsor Nuxt]{href="/sponsors" size="medium"}